This page gives you step by step instructions for employing, within Moodle, both OU (Open University) blogs and user blogs.

 - Select the Maximum attachment size and Maximum number of attachments to this blog.

-- Under the Advanced options section, select whether you wish to Show blog usage statistics.
+- Select whether you wish to Show blog usage statistics.

 - Choose an Alternate activity name if desired.
 This will replace the default name 'blog'.